AcademySoftwareFoundation/rez/docs/source/ephemerals.rst

 capability, rather than an actual package.
 For example, perhaps your package (or one of its variants) requires a GPU to be present on the host machine.
-To support this, you might have something setup that includes a ``.gpu-1`` ephemeral in the :ref:`implicits <implicit packages>` list on all GPU-enabled hosts.
+To support this, you might have something setup that includes a ``.gpu-1`` ephemeral in the :ref:`implicits <implicit-packages-concept>` list on all GPU-enabled hosts.
 Then, your package could look like this:

 .. code-block:: python